Double-P-99/Double-P-99/README.md

 I don’t focus on writing isolated tests.

 I focus on building systems that:
-- make quality part of development, not an afterthought
 - scale with the product without becoming brittle
-- provide real confidence in releases through meaningful validation
+- provide real confidence in releases
+- integrate quality into the development process, not after it

 ---

 ## Background

-I have experience building systems and frameworks from scratch across backend, automation, and DevOps environments.
-This allows me to approach quality engineering from a system-level perspective, not just from a testing standpoint.
+I have experience building systems across backend, automation, and DevOps environments.
+This allows me to approach quality engineering from a system-level perspective, bridging the gap between product requirements and technical validation.

 ---